erwindev/gradle-project-template-plugin/README.md

 fox
 ```

-You should have `fox` directory that contains your generated project.
+You should see a `fox` directory that contains your generated project.

 ## To Do
 * Publish to remote Maven repo